Peru Congress confirms Kenji Fujimori suspension in new vote - Journal du Cameroun

 The second vote, which confirms the popular 38-year-old lawmaker’s suspension on corruption allegations, leaves him possibly facing a lengthy ban on holding office — which would rule out his anticipated run for the presidency in 2021.

-The setback is the latest twist in Kenji’s long-running battle with his sister Keiko for control of their father’s political dynasty.
+The setback is the latest twist in Kenji’s long-running battle with his sister Keiko for control of their father Alberto Fujimori’s political dynasty.

+“The suspension of your rights has been approved for the duration of the criminal cases” before the courts, Congress president Luis Galarreta said after the motion was approved by 58 votes to seven, with 19 abstentions.

+Kenji will be investigated by prosecutors for alleged bribery and influence peddling in a bid to defeat an impeachment vote against then-president Pedro Pablo Kuczynski last December.

+Two of his congressional allies, Bienvenido Ramirez and Guillermo Bocangel, were accused of the same charges and were also suspended.

+Congress left pending a decision on whether to ban him outright from holding public office, which would destroy his hopes of running against his sister for the presidency in 2021.

-Kenji decried the new vote, blaming it on maneuvering by his sister — whose Fuerza Popular party controls Congress — and said he would take legal action.
+Kenji decried the new vote, blaming it on maneuvering by Keiko — whose Fuerza Popular (Popular Force) party controls Congress — and said he would take legal action.

 “Yesterday, I was illegally suspended without the number of votes required by the Constitution.
 Today, Keiko wants to make a new vote to suit you and consolidate the abuse,” he wrote on Twitter.